BlackKnight7/PyInPractice/README.md

   3.11 Vistor Pattern

+There is one new smaple named 'CSharpDllFun', this sample used IronPython to call C# dll.
+And  all files of C# project are  in the CSharp folder.
+Then we need to build the dll and copy the dll out.

 Best wishes to all python leaners.
 If you have any question, you can email to me or leave a comment.
 We can discuss together.

 -- "Happy wife, happy life"